pytorch/xla/docs/source/learn/pytorch-on-xla-devices.md

 PyTorch, is under active development and this behavior may change in the future.

-### Tensor Synchronization During Tracing
+### Unexpected Tensor Materialization During AOT (ahead of time) Tracing

-While tensor synchronization is normal for JIT workflow, it is not expected during traced inference (i.e. traced workflow in AWS Neuron).
+While tensor materialization is normal for JIT workflow, it is not expected during traced inference (i.e. [AOT model tracing in AWS Neuron](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuronx/programming-guide/inference/trace-vs-xla-lazytensor.html)).
-When working with traced graphs, developers may encounter issues related to tensor synchronization during tracing, which can lead to additional graphs being compiled and unexpected program behavior.
+When working with traced inference, developers may encounter tensor materialization, which leads to graphs being compiled based on example input tensor value and unexpected program behavior.
-Therefore we need to take advantage of PyTorch/XLA's debugging flags to identify when unexpected tensor synchronization happens and make appropriate code changes to avoid tensor synchronization.
+Therefore we need to take advantage of PyTorch/XLA's debugging flags to identify when unexpected tensor materialization happens and make appropriate code changes to avoid tensor materialization.

 A common issue occurs when tensor values are evaluated during model compilation (traced inference).
 Consider this example: